SiFi-CC/G4Simulation/README.md

 ## Usage

 The program operates in 2 modes.
-[The first](#simulation) of them is used to simulate an experiment of $\gamma$-particles being shot towards the detector.
+[The first](#simulation) of them is used to simulate an experiment of γ-particles being shot towards the detector.
 And [the second](#h-matrix-calculation) - for the calculation of the system matrix (needed for the reconstruction).

 The general procedure is very similar for both modes.
 The basic difference is that the second performs a set of single simulations and combines them together in the form of `system matrix`.